Vladyslav Yepifanov

-Vladyslav Yepifanov (born 8 June 1999) is a Ukrainian paracanoeist.
+Vladyslav Yepifanov (born 8 June 1999) is a Ukrainian Para canoeist.
 He represented Ukraine at the 2024 Summer Paralympics, winning a gold medal.
 He has also won four medals at the European Championships and four medals at the European Championships.

 Career

 Yepifanov represented Ukraine at the 2024 Summer Paralympics in the men's VL3 event and won a gold medal.